EpsilonSolutions/netscaler-command-reference/docs/basic/service/service.md

 Unique identifier for the service.
 Used when the persistency type for the virtual server is set to Custom Server ID.
 Default value: "None"

-<b>serverID</b>
-The  identifier for the service.
-This is used when the persistency type is set to Custom Server ID.

 <b>CKA</b>
 Enable client keep-alive for the service.
 Possible values: YES, NO